Full-Time

 Students can complete the exam by either

-If students are unable to access a printer or are unable to complete the exam on thier device, they can submit on a lined piece of paper.
+If students are unable to access a printer or are unable to complete the exam on their device, they can submit on a lined piece of paper.

 After completing the exam, students should scan all the papers and save them as a PDF.